steframony/test/kamala_vs_trump_IA.md

 Donald Trump: "Agreed on leadership — but the priority must be winning the AI race.
 Smart incentives and public-private partnerships will keep America first without strangling growth."

-## Topic: "Entropy in Physics and Cooking"
+## Topic: "AI Regulation and Innovation"

 # Entità:
 + Kamala Harris